Park Point at RIT: Barnes & Noble bookstore

-When the Barnes & Noble at Park Point opened, the store became the official bookstore of RIT.
-Campus Connections, the school's old bookstore located in the student alumni building, closed at the same time.
-However, because these items are not available at Barnes & Noble, the computer and photography departments of Campus Connections remain open, and were renamed the Digital Den.
+When it opened in July, 2007, the Barnes & Noble Academic Superstore anchored the commercial portion of Park Point and also doubled as RIT's campus bookstore, replacing Campus Connections.
+The computer and photography departments of the old Campus Connections store remained open in a portion of the old location in Monroe Hall on campus and were renamed the Digital Den.
+The new store was two stories tall, totaling half of Park Point's 80000 sqft of commercial floorspace.
+"Barnes & Noble @RIT" in Park Point became the official bookstore of RIT and was also open and accessible to the general public.
+The Barnes & Noble at Park Point also sold RIT merchandise: RIT t-shirts, jerseys, hoodies and numerous other branded items, dormitory supplies, and minor conveniences.
+There was also a cafe serving Starbucks products inside the store.

-In addition to the normal assortment of books found at a Barnes & Noble, the store sells all textbooks required for RIT classes.
-There is also a significant number of additional books relating to subjects in RIT's curriculum, such as computer science and electrical engineering.
-The store also stocks and sells art supplies and equipment marketed to art and design students in RIT's College of Imaging Arts and Sciences.
+Several years before its eventual demise, RIT remodeled and repurposed 3/4 of the store's 2nd floor as office space to house the entirety of the RIT Controller Department.

-The Barnes & Noble at Park Point also sells RIT clothing: RIT t-shirts, jerseys, hoodies and numerous other branded items, dormitory supplies, and minor conveniences.
-There is also a cafe serving Starbucks products inside the store.
-There are a few booths in Starbucks itself, and picnic tables can be found around Simone Square.
-Since it is a Barnes & Noble Cafe serving Starbucks products, they do not accept Starbucks gift cards, but do accept Barnes and Noble gift cards.
+After many years of struggling to make a profit, Barnes & Noble @RIT in Park Point went out of business and permanently closed its doors in June, 2022.
+Following the store closure, the RIT merchandise portion of the bookstore was moved back to the previous location in Monroe Hall and the Digital Den store was kept as part of the new store under the name "RIT Campus Store."
+Specialized art supplies were discontinued, and books were moved to a digital platform called "TextbookX," by Akadémos.
+There are no longer any physical books sold on RIT campus.

 Simone Square

 The focal point of the property is Simone Square, named in honor of Dr. Albert J. Simone.
 Dr. Simone was RIT's eighth president, and was involved with the project during his presidency.
 While discussing the College Town project, Simone had said, "We're doing this to increase a sense of community on RIT's campus.
 That way, students can have a place to release their energies after a hard day on campus and still be together with their classmates and see faculty and staff in a social setting."

-The official Grand Opening of Park Point was held on September 27, 2008 in Simone Square with a free concert called Simone Square Bash 2008.
+The official Grand Opening of Park Point was held on September 27, 2008 in Simone Square.

 On April 25, 2009, 10fest, a free concert promoting the release of Glacéau Vitamin Water 10 was held in Simone Square.
 The concert featured a performance by Christina Milian at sunset.

-Dining & shopping
+Dining, shopping, and facilities

-The following shops and restaurants occupy Park Point:
+The following shops, restaurants, and facilities occupy Park Point: